 Make sure the melon that has met the first two criteria feels heavier than some of the others of the same size.
 The heaviness is your clue to its ripeness from the weight of all the water it obtained during growing.

-If you remember these three points, chances are that you’ll end up with a much better, ripe watermelon than in the past.
+If you remember these three points on how to select a ripe watermelon, chances are that you’ll end up with a much better, sweeter watermelon than in the past.